Polycystic Ovary Syndrome (PCOS)

 Ortho Molecular: N-Acetyl Cysteine

 Drug Combination Promotes Weight Loss in Polycystic Ovary Syndrome

 6 Ways NAC Supports Your Health With PCOS

 More Magnesium, More Benefit in Prediabetes?

 In recent years, the complex relationship between PCOS and psychosocial issues has come to the forefront, with a prominent link found between specific features of PCOS and mental well-being.
 The scientific literature now shows clearly that anxiety levels, psychological distress, depressive feelings, and social fears are much higher in the women with PCOS.
 In one study of 300 women, nearly 30% had anxiety, and quality of life was lowest in those with a combination of stress and depression.
-The reasons for the increased risk of depression and anxiety in women with PCOS, as well as for PCOS women to develop psychiatric disorders, are still unclear, but we do know that stress is one of the common mechanisms that induce psychological disorders.
+The reasons for the increased risk of depression and anxiety in women with PCOS, as well as for PCOS women to develop psychiatric disorders, are still unclear, but we do know that stress is linked to overall health and well-being.

 PCOS, Infertility, and Pregnancy

 - Pregnancy-induced high blood pressure (preeclampsia)